stootoon/crick-sisters-release/README.md

 # crick-sisters-neurips
-Code and data for the NeurIPS 2025 submission about sister cells.
+Code and data for manuscripts related to sister cells.